 There are circumstances in which the value of two businesses under coordinated decision making may actually be lower than the sum of their values when they operate independently.
 One common instance is brand dilution.
 Imagine a watch company with a brand known for luxury operating a budget jewelry store under the same brand; or a film studio with a brand known for its family values operating a film business with violent action movies as a subsidiary under the same brand.

 A second instance of negative synergies arises from organizational complexity.
 Since actions have to be coordinated across businesses to extract operational synergies, this necessarily implies some loss of initiative, independence and speed in decision making.
 These can be ignored when the gains from coordinated decision making across businesses are large; but when they are not, these costs still remain and can create a net negative synergy from joint operation.
-One of our students described these as “Dilbert” costs, after Scott Adam’s iconic cartoons about the costs of bureaucracy, and the name has stuck in our minds since.
+One of our students once described these as “Dilbert” costs, after Scott Adam’s iconic cartoons about the costs of bureaucracy, and the name has stuck in our minds since.

 Another situation of negative synergies can arise because of concerns about independence of action of two businesses under the same corporate umbrella.
 If business A is an internal supplier to business B, it may be difficult for A to find clients outside the corporation, who are likely to be rivals of B, and will suspect collusion between A and B. Similarly, if A and B each have clients who are rivals, these clients will suspect possible leakage of valuable information through their respective vendors into the hands of their rivals.
 This is a significant concern in the advertising industry, where when two firms who serve rivals (say Coke and Pepsi) merge, the chances of both keeping their clients is low.

-More generally, in this chapter we have focused on the potential benefits from collaboration arising from joint decision making.
+More generally, in this section we have focused on the potential benefits from collaboration arising from joint decision making.
 However, achieving collaboration is typically not easy but requires creating conditions that allow people to work effectively together.
-In the next chapter, we discuss impediments to collaboration, which generate governance costs.
+In the next section, we discuss impediments to collaboration, which generate governance costs.

 An application: How to look for synergies in Very Good Inc.